Sarah Then Bergh

 Ph.D.
 Student in Africana Studies

-Her current research interests are located at the intersection of Africana philosophy, political and international relations theory, and musicology to explore the functions of the aural as a cognitive and affective mode of political communication in relation to: imaginaries of the international and/as diaspora; attendant practices of subjectivity formation; and ethics of relationality within the realm of diplomatic and other international encounters.
+Sarah’s research interests are located at the intersection of international relations, political theory, Africana political thought and musicology.
+Her doctoral research explores the functions of music and the aural as a cognitive and affective mode of perception, political communication, and mobilization in relation to imaginaries of the international and/as diaspora; practices of subjectivity formation; and ethics of relationality within the realm of diplomatic and other international encounters.

 In addition to her academic research, Sarah has gained editorial experience at various publishing houses, including Oxford University Press and Zubaan Books, New Delhi.
 She has been awarded fellowships and grants from the Department of International Politics, and the Music Department at Aberystwyth University; the Mellon Collaborative Studies in Architecture, Urbanism and the Humanities at the Cornell Council for the Arts; as well as the Humanities Council, and the Institute for Comparative Modernities at Cornell University.

-Then Bergh, Sarah.
 ‘Subverting Colonial Aesthetics: Frantz Fanon, W.E.B.
-Du Bois and Janelle Monaé’, in: Farred, Grant (ed.).
-Africana Studies: Theoretical Futures (Philadelphia: Temple University Press, 2021).
-[In print].
+Du Bois and Janelle Monaé’, in: Grant Farred (ed.).
+Africana Studies: Theoretical Futures (Philadelphia: Temple University Press, 2022).